 - A. If a SCD or thalassemia patient is C negative and therefore requires C negative RBC units, it may be helpful to use Rh(D) negative units.
 The incidence of the C antigen is lower in the Rh(D) negative population than in the Rh(D) positive population. - B. Sickle cell disease or thalassemia alone is not an indication for irradiation.
-If the technologist is uncertain whether a SCD/thalassemia patient requires irradiation components for any other reason, a Medical Review of Special Transfusion Requirements should occur.
+If the technologist is uncertain whether a SCD/thalassemia patient requires irradiation components for any other reason, a Medical Review of Special Transfusion Requirements by a Transfusion Services Medical Director should occur.